 I’ve spoken before about my traumatic first birth.
 One of the things I hated most about that labour/birth was the loss of control.
 I needed to have ultimate control next time and felt I had to do everything I could to ensure that.
 One of the ways that I achieved that was through hiring a doula.
 One of the biggest issues I (and many women face) during labour is being unable to advocate for yourself.
 To birth effectively you need to go into yourself, into the ‘zone’ and every time you try to speak to people, it’s bringing you out of that zone.
 I had done extensive research for my second birth and knew exactly what I did and did not want.
-Having previously had an emergency C-section I would be going against medical advice to have a Home Birth After C-Section (HBAC).
+Having previously had an emergency C-section I would be going against medical advice to have a Home Birth After C-Section (HBAC) (read my HBAC birth story here).
 I knew I would potential encounter midwives/doctors who were not supportive of my wishes but absolutely didn’t want to have to try and advocate for my choices during labour.

 Now, I could have left the advocating to my birth partners but they weren’t voraciously reading all the stuff that I was.
 There is no way they could know what I wanted and why in every medical situation and advocate for me in the way that I could.
 But a doula could.
 A doula would know more than me and they could be my guardian angel.
 The way I saw it is if you get amazing midwives and are having a good labour, the doula doesn’t really need to do a great deal.
 However, if your midwives are too stretched and aren’t on the same page as you, or the hospital is trying to force you to conform to its strict one size all birthing policies against your wishes then a doula is worth their weight in goals.
 They are there to fight for you, your birth plan and your rights.